CraigKnoblauch/keybox/src/NOTEPAD.md

 }
 ```
 This solution also gives claims that the selection is always zero.
 I think to solve this one, and to make my life easier for the coming features, I'm going to have to transfer over to eclipse.
 I need a debugger.

+# October 2, 2018
+Well I feel dumb, I never set TrimPot's wiper or cw variables.
+So when `analogRead` was called in `TrimPot::getSelection()`, it had no pin to call.
+I fixed that, and added a debug function for good measure.
+I'll integrate these changes into master.